mhannum72/mylunch/README.md

 todo
 ====

+* Each of these can be placed absolutely within the grid, so that changing the data-structures don't affect their position.
+This might be the way to go: it's probably easy to calculate an absolute-ish position for things.

+* How do you do that?

+* Akshat pointed out that what's happening in the background when you delete a meal isn't all too clear.
+It might be better to bite the buttet, and animate the meal shifting.

 * I had to stop myself from thinking about how to implement menus last night so that I could actually go to sleep..
 I will create a menu-class, and a title-bar class which is populated with menus from the menu class.